slowy07/claire/README.md

 _if you mis-handle reference counts you can get problem from memory-leaks to segmentation faults. the only strategy i know of to handle reference counts correctly is blood, sweat and tears_

 nim GC perf: https://gist.github.com/dom96/77b32e36b62377b2e7cadf09575b8883

+## coding style

+prefer when to use compile-time evaluation.
+Allow the compiler to do its work.
+Use `proc` without the inline tag whenever possible. using template if `proc` fails or to access an bject field. adding macro as a last option to change the AST tree or rewrite code. readiblity, maintainability, and performance are extremely important (in no particular order). when you don't require side effect or an iterator, use functional techniques like map and scanr instead of or loops.

 ## performance consendirations